soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 12-07 Filing of Papers.* ::

 (a) Generally.
 The notice accompanying the petition shall notify the parties of the designated hearing officer(s) and of the place to file papers.
 Papers may be filed with the hearing officer in person, by mail or by electronic means.

 (b) Headings.
-If an OATH index number has been assigned pursuant to Rule 12-08(d), the subject matter heading for each paper sent by personal service, mail or electronic means must indicate the OATH index number.
+If an OATH index number has been assigned pursuant to 52 RCNY § 12-08(d), the subject matter heading for each paper sent by personal service, mail or electronic means must indicate the OATH index number.

 (c) Means of service on adversary.
 Submission of papers to the hearing officer by electronic means, mail, or personal delivery without providing equivalent method of service to all other parties shall be deemed to be an ex parte communication.